 Does Voluntary Disclosure Substitute for Mandatory Disclosure?
 Evidence from Contract Redactions

-This study addresses whether firms provide more voluntary disclosures if they redact otherwise mandatorily disclosed contract information, whether firms have higher information uncertainty after they redact, and, if so, the extent to which this higher uncertainty is mitigated by the disclosures.
-Redactions are significantly positively associated with more earnings, non-earnings, and total voluntary disclosures made within 90 days after the redaction, but not before.
-The significant association mostly is attributable to research and development and license contracts, which suggests unredacted contracts of this type have more proprietary information.
-Redactions are significantly positively associated with information uncertainty for up to 180 days after the redactions.
-Although the disclosures mitigate the higher uncertainty, they do not offset it fully.
-This evidence can be informative to the SEC in its consideration of the effects of reducing mandatory disclosure on information available to investors.
+This study addresses whether firms provide more voluntary disclosures when they redact otherwise mandatorily disclosed contract information and have higher information uncertainty when they redact, and whether the disclosures mitigate this higher uncertainty.
+Redactions are significantly positively associated with more total, earnings, and non-earnings voluntary disclosures made within 90 days after redaction, and are significantly positively associated with information uncertainty up to 180 days.
+The disclosures mitigate the higher uncertainty, but do not offset it fully.
+Regarding contract types, firms provide significantly more disclosures primarily when redactions relate to R&D and license, manufacturing and purchase and sales, and investment contracts, and provide disclosures in anticipation of redactions in R&D and license contracts.
+We find that the disclosures relating to contract types mitigate the higher information uncertainty associated with redaction.
+This evidence can inform the SEC in its consideration of the effects on information available to investors of reducing mandatory disclosure.

 JEL Classification: D8; M41; M48